cantosun99/llama.cpp-sycl/README.md

 ## Current news

-Currently the Vulkan backend both supports MTP and with the [llama.cpp b9368 release](https://github.com/ggml-org/llama.cpp/releases/tag/b9368) also overtook SYCL in non-MTP speed on not all but most LLMs.
-As long as Intel doesn't release a 2026.0.1 or 2026.1.0 version of oneAPI, I have to, in full transparancy, recommend you to use the llama.cpp-vulkan package on the AUR to for example run Qwen 3.6 27B with MTP, which gets close to 30t/s in token generation on my B70.
+Currently the Vulkan backend supports MTP while SYCL doesn't.
+For non-MTP models however, the SYCL backend is still usually faster than Vulkan.

+Personally I use the llama.cpp-vulkan package on the AUR to run Unsloth's Qwen 3.6 27B MTP Q6_K, which gets close to 30t/s in token generation on my B70 with --spec-draft-n-max 2.

+For other models that don't have MTP, like HauHauCS' Qwen 3.6 27B uncensored balanced Q6_K_P for cybersecurity tasks, I use this package since SYCL outperforms Vulkan.

 ---